 Full List Of Hoya Species

-Below is a list of 557 Hoya species, subspecies and varieties recognized by The World Checklist of Selected Plant Families at Kew as of September 1, 2017.
+Below is a list of 557 Hoya plant types species, subspecies and varieties recognized by The World Checklist of Selected Plant Families at Kew as of September 1, 2017.

 Readers Share Their Wax Plant Growing Experiences

 by Alma Brand shares her experiences with Hoya carnosa.

 During the summer my greenhouse is festooned with hundreds of coral star-clusters from the old-fashioned wax-plant, Hoya carnosa.
 During the winter its ovate, leathery leaves form an ornamental pattern against the roof-glass, providing protection for shade-loving plants on the bench below.

 The rounded flower clusters hang heavily from the vines overhead and are not hidden by foliage.
 As many as fifty 1/2-inch star-shaped flowers make up one cluster or umbel.
 And on a plant exposed to the sun, as mine has been, these bouquets may be spaced less than 6 inches apart, borne along the vine on short peduncles or spurs in the axils of the leaves.